akclark03/miscCode/README.md

-### miscCode
+# miscCode
-Here is some code that I wrote actively learning to program
+### Here is some code that I wrote actively learning to program
----

 I taught myself python through the use of multiple free resources online
 * [Dataquest.io](https://app.dataquest.io/)